-There may be a large number of IllumRenderable objects in a scene, and the camera position cannot be changed once rendering begins.
-These observations suggest that a pixel space camera position should be computed and cached.
+There may be a large number of IllumRenderable objects in a scene and the camera position cannot be changed once rendering begins.
+These observations suggest that the pixel space camera position should be computed once and cached for each drawing cycle.
+The PerRenderCache class, defined in the Light Source Project specifically for caching per-drawing cycle information, is ideal for caching the pixel space camera position.